El-Suri/Analyse-Monkey-Brain-Tracts/README.md

 5. Open ExploreDTI and use the ExploreDTI plugin ‘Shuffle/select 3D volume(s) in 4D *.nii file(s)’ to reorder the b0 images to the beginning.
 All the b0 images are in the same place for every monkey, so you can use the sequence: 1 66 2:65 67:130 for all.
 6. Now use the ExploreDTI plugin ‘Convert …*.bval/*.bvec to B-matrix *.txt file(s)’, to generate a bmatrix based on the bval and bvec files.
 7. Use the ExploreDTI plugin “Flip/permute dimensions in 3D/4D *.nii file(s)”, to make the images ExploreDTI friendly and avoid problems with flipping of axes.
 8. Use the 'Convert raw data to DTI *.mat' tool to convert the nifti image and corresponding bmatrix to a dti .mat file.
 There are a number of parameters to set here.
 The image labeled DTI-to-mat.img contains some appropriate default parameters.
+Double check these images by clicking Data/load_dti.mat in ExploreDTI.

 Your images are now ready for the next step, which is to register the Atlas to each individual monkeys brain.